 These types of breakfasts have been powering sane, stable hard work since long before Kashi GoLean Krunch.

 You don’t have to have a huge plate of this stuff, but don’t judge quantity with your eyes – judge with your stomach.
-Just eat until you’re full.
-To be sure you’re stimulating natural satiety signals, don’t do your best impression of a Dyson or a kid sucking down a Capri Sun during halftime of a youth soccer game.
+Just eat – slowly, not scarfing – until you’re full.
+Seriously – to be sure you’re stimulating natural satiety signals, don’t do your best impression of a Dyson or a kid sucking down a Capri Sun during halftime of a youth soccer game.
 Take your time.
 Eat patiently.
 Enjoy your food.

 From there, your breakfast-balanced-body will be equipped with the sound mind to choose something equally healthful and metabolically re-charging at lunch, like Orange Krab Salad (and you’ll likely make it to lunch without needing a

 Here’s the most important thing: continue to eat a full, nourishing plate o’ food at every. single. meal.
 Even if you’re not hungry.
 As your body re-regulates, trust me: you’ll be hungry.

 This means: don’t skip meals.
 You’ve got to send your body the proper signals – in this case, sufficiency signals – to repair a damaged metabolism and keep blood sugar balanced long-term.
 There’s no free lunch here.
 You’ve got to monitor yourself.